 Some say you have to build a brand to self-publish, but what does that entail?
 Writing blog post or a book typically involves a typical formula: plot, characters, theme, protagonists, antagonists, and a beginning, a middle, and an end.
 How does one even begin to self-promote?
 It’s so vague and the brevity of such advice belies the great difficulty of applying it.
 Going the traditionally punished route seems easier, because then you can focus most of your energy on writing the best possible book you can, rather than promotion and building a brand, which is the job of the publisher.
 The major problem is that there are to many self-published books, and major inflencers are inundated with paid review requests, meaning that the typical book will get very little exposure and the turnaround time will be very long.
 The odds anyone, myself included, can build a personal brand big enough to sell at least 100 books is close to nil, even if you work hard at it.

-But overall, compared to self-publishing, traditionally published offers a bigger average and median payout (both terms of the advance and, if it sells enough copies, the royalties) but also there is more time and work involved.
+But overall, compared to self-publishing, traditional publishing offers a higher average and median payout (both terms of the advance and, if it sells enough copies, the royalties), but also there is more time and work involved.
 If you get traditionally published (which includes smaller indie firms), even if the book doesn’t sell more than a few thousand copies, it opens up a lot opportunities and recognition that makes the slog worthwhile, that self-publishing typically does not provide.
 You’ll start getting a trickle of ‘Good Reads’ reviews…people will start ‘Googling’ your name, and after maybe three or so books, you’ll develop a decent-sized following, which increases the odds of subsequent books being a success, as well as larger advances.
 Self-publishing: less time and work (although still a lot), smaller average payout (most books sell less than a dozen copies) and less recognition.